Gumper-x/vue3-ts-vite-boilerplate/src/app/README.md

-# The code responsible for the initialization of the application is stored here
+# The code responsible for the initialization of the application